mmiah00/My-Shell/README.md

       - takes the command line as a parameter
       - does not return anything
       - reads the input from the first paramter (before the |) and executes it in the second (after |)

+     - void double1 (char * line)
+      - this is for when the command line contains a < followed by a >.
+      - first redirectgreater is ran but instead of execvping the commandline, redirectless is ran.